 You should get a higher resolution image if you are on a high pixel density device.
 A good rule of thumb is to multiply the size of the image you display by the pixel ratio.

 In iOS, you can specify positions and dimensions for elements with arbitrary precision, for example 29.674825.
-But, ultimately the physical display only have a fixed number of pixels, for example 640×960 for iPhone 4 or 750×1334 for iPhone 6. iOS tries to be as faithful as possible to the user value by spreading one original pixel into multiple ones to trick the eye.
+But, ultimately the physical display only have a fixed number of pixels, for example 640×1136 for iPhone SE (1st generation) or 828×1792 for iPhone 11. iOS tries to be as faithful as possible to the user value by spreading one original pixel into multiple ones to trick the eye.
 The downside of this technique is that it makes the resulting element look blurry.

 In practice, we found out that developers do not want this feature and they have to work around it by doing manual rounding in order to avoid having blurry elements.
 In React Native, we are rounding all the pixels automatically.

 We have to be careful when to do this rounding.
 You never want to work with rounded and unrounded values at the same time as you're going to accumulate rounding errors.
 Having even one rounding error is deadly because a one pixel border may vanish or be twice as big.

 PixelRatio.get() === 2